docdiesel/esp32-sml-reader-Che/README.md

 Basically, it's a 1:10 voltage divider, keeping the level high (1) by default.
 Once the IR photo transistor gets triggered, it shortcuts the pulldown resistor and thus pulls the level to low (0).

+## Serial interface
+The data is read using one of the three hardware serial interfaces the ESP32 has.
+Initially I tried an ESP8266 with software serial interface on some freely configurable GPIO, but I experienced too much data loss on that, so I decided to go for ESP32 and hardware serial, even if the ESP8266 has the better sleep modes.

 ## Power saving
 I've got to power my ESP32 with a power bank.
 To save some power, a) it's going